 ISA vs Pension for Basic-Rate and Higher-Rate Taxpayers

-Reviewed 19 May 2026.
-Uses simplified basic-rate and higher-rate examples to compare wrappers.
-Employer rules and personal tax position can change the answer.
+Reviewed 7 June 2026.
+Simplified basic-rate and higher-rate examples that isolate the wrapper choice; not a recommendation.
+Employer rules and your own tax position can change the answer.
+Figures reflect the 2026/27 UK tax year.

 Basic-rate taxpayer: flexibility vs pension uplift